Freshwater, Yarmouth and Newport Railway: A Solent tunnel

 In 1900 a proposal was put forward to construct a tunnel under the Solent connecting the FY&NR with the mainland network at Lymington.
-The idea got as far as an authorising Act of Parliament of 1901, incorporating the South Western & Isle of Wight Junction Railway.
+The idea got as far as an authorising act of Parliament, the South Western and Isle of Wight Junction Railway Act 1901 (1 Edw.
+7. c. xcix), incorporating the South Western and Isle of Wight Junction Railway.
 Nothing came of the scheme, but it was revived in 1913 as a means of reviving the finances of the FY&NR.
 However raising the capital for the works was problematical, and the onset of World War I put paid to the idea.

 It was suggested again after 1923, but at the time the Southern Railway had invested heavily in piers and ferryboats, and were opposed to the idea; the local authorities too considered it unacceptably expensive.
 In fact in 1932 Dendy Marshall wrote to The Engineer magazine, proposing a tunnel with a revival of the atmospheric system.
 In a 3 mi smooth-walled tunnel; there would be trains of "one carriage fitted with about half a dozen transverse fins of india-rubber nearly fitting the tunnel".
 Powerful fans would propel the vehicle at up to 60 mph.